amitsaha/amitsaha.github.io/content/aws-assume-iam-role-from-another.md

 - The first is to create an IAM profile which will have all the IAM policies of the constituent services
 - The second is to use [AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html)

-We are going to see how we can implement the second approach.

-## Solution: Infrastructure setup
+The first solution, although simple has the main problem of duplicating your IAM policies and it doesn't feel clean.
+The second approach, although requires some work is a much cleaner approach.

 There are two stages to implement this solution.
 The first stage is to setup the infrastructure to allow the assume role operation to succeed.
+If an IAM role, `role1` wants to assume another

+## Solution: Infrastructure setup

 If an IAM role, `role1` wants to assume another role, `role2`, then:

 - `role1` should be allowed to perform the `sts:AssumeRole` action on `role2`
 - `role2` should allow `role1` to assume itself

-The corresponding IAM configuration above will be changed as follows:
+The corresponding IAM configuration earlier will be updated as follows:

 ```